mbanting/meteor-cordova-accounts-resume/README.md

 ## Testing

-To run this package's tests, it must be done on a mobile environment since this is a Meteor Cordova package.
+To run this package's tests, it must be done on a mobile environment since this is a package solely aimed for Meteor Cordova apps.
 To do so, pass the flag to indicate which mobile environment to run in.
 For example:

 ```
 meteor test-packages --ios-device ./